chakra-ui/panda/website/pages/docs/concepts/responsive-design.md

 ### Hiding elements by breakpoint

 If you need to limit the visibility of an element to any breakpoint, Panda provides [display utilities](/docs/utilities/display) to help you achieve this.

-### Foldable devices.

-Wish you Godspeed on this one. 🚀